infumap/infumap/docs/deployment/raspberry-pi.md

 Use the Raspberry Pi Imager to install a clean OS image.

 - Select `Raspberry Pi OS Lite (64-bit)` (in Imager this is under `Raspberry Pi OS (other)`).
-- Enable the SSH service and use public-key authentication as this is more secure than password authentication.
+- Enable SSH and use public-key authentication (more secure than password authentication).
 - Turn off telemetry.

 After first boot, find the Raspberry Pi's LAN IP address by checking your router's DHCP client/lease table (sometimes